211129-Enterprise/demos/2-persistence/qc-questions.md

 You should research and be able to answer the following questions at the ned of each day:

 > - Use Google and [SQL class notes](https://github.com/211129-Enterprise/demos/blob/main/2-persistence/notes/sql.md). <br>
-> - ❗ *Remember that when you present your Project 0, you will need to have your database connected to an AWS RDS running PostgreSQL engine.* You can ue mine <br>
+> - ❗ *Remember that when you present your Project 0, you will need to have your database connected to an AWS RDS running PostgreSQL engine.* You can use mine: <br>
-> - RDS Endpoint here: password & username is `postgres`
+>   - RDS Endpoint here: password & username is `postgres`: `enterprise211129.cvtq9j4axrge.us-east-1.rds.amazonaws.com`
 <br>

 > - The [PostgreSQL Documentation](https://www.postgresqltutorial.com/) is a great resource (and easy to follow).<br>